AlexHandy1/MA_Makers_Blog/_posts/blog/2015-04-27-day-one-intros.markdown

 What was difficult

-	Not wanted to dive straight into more coding and the challenges - being patient and buying into the process
+	Not wanting to dive straight into more coding and the challenges - being patient and buying into the process

 ****